 PayTech deal activity looks set to decline again as the opening half of 2017 receives only 58 investments

-- 58 funding rounds took place in the PayTech space in H1 2017, only a third of 2016’s total, setting the sector’s deal activity on track to continue its YoY decline; there was a fall in deal activity of 26.3% from 2015 to 2016.
+- 58 funding rounds took place in the PayTech space in H1 2017, only a third of 2016 total making it likely that PayTech deal activity is going to continue its YoY fall; there was a fall in deal activity of 26.3% from 2015 to 2016.

-- Excluding the enormous ANT Financial Series B round, global PayTech funding fell by 11.8% last year compared to 2015.
+- Excluding the enormous ANT Financial Series B round, global PayTech funding also fell along with deal activity in 2016 (albeit marginally compared with the fall in deal activity) by 11.8%.

-- 2015 remains a record year for global investments into PayTech with 232 deals.
+- 2015 was a record year for global investments into PayTech with 232 deals.

-- PayTech’s decline has meant growth for other FinTech sectors as investors look for other opportunities and most notably WealthTech, after its record quarterly investment activity across the second quarter of 2017 in a previous research piece produced by FinTech Global.
+- PayTech decline has meant growth for other FinTech sectors, most notably WealthTech, was seen to have had record quarterly investment activity across the second quarter of 2017 in a previous research piece produced by FinTech Global.

-- Indian Mobile Payments company FreeCharge tops the PayTech deals size ranking after the close of the second quarter of 2017.
-The Mumbai-based firm’s $57.2m Series D round came back in January and was the only PayTech deal to surpass $50m in the period.
+- Indian Mobile Payments company FreeCharge tops the PayTech investment pile after the close of the second quarter of 2017.
+The mumbai-based firm $57.2m Series D round came back in January and was the only PayTech deal to surpass $50m in the period.
 The round was led by New Delhi-based e-commerce firm Snapdeal.

-- The ten largest PayTech deals in the first half of the year collected $337.8m between them, attributing to over 85% of the overall PayTech funding in the period.
+- The 10 largest PayTech deals in the first half of the year collected $337.8m between them, attributing to over 85% of the overall PayTech funding in the period.

-- The previously mentioned FreeCharge are joined by fellow Asian FinTech companies Viva Republica and Paytm in the top ten.
-A duo of US-based companies features on the list: LevelUp, which specialises in Mobile Payments, and Verse, which provides P2P payment services.
-European and Australian companies complete the top ten.
+- The previously mentioned FreeCharge are joined by fellow Asian FinTech companies Viva Republica and Paytm in the top 10.
+A duo of US-based companies features on the list: LevelUp, who specialise in Mobile Payments, and Verse, who provide P2P payment services in the top 10.
+European and Australian companies complete the top 10.

 North America-based companies saw their share of global PayTech deals cut in half since 2014